organicmaps/organicmaps.github.io/content/faq/general-03-advantages/index.md

 ---
 title: What are the advantages of OM compared to other maps?
+slug: What are the advantages of OM compared to other maps?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies: